Top 100 Content Marketing Question: What are the must-haves when building a content marketing strategy from scratch?

 If you don’t have buyer persona research or lack the resources for it, then focus on finding out your customers’ top 100 questions.

-Capture customer questions face-to-face, by phone, on the Internet or via BuzzSumo’s question analyzer.
-Here’s a step by step process to help you transform customer questions into compelling content.
+Capture customer questions face-to-face, by phone, on the Internet, or via BuzzSumo’s question analyzer.
+Here’s a step-by-step process to help you transform customer questions into compelling content.

 After you have gathered 1,000 or more questions, use text analysis to find out: